Fans allowed back into English sports events from next week - WHIZ News

 Announcing a further easing of lockdown restrictions, Johnson said the measures could be reversed if coronavirus infection rates begin to climb again with concerns about a new coronavirus spike this winter.

 Sports Minister Nigel Huddleston cautioned that it will “remain some time” before stadiums can be full again.
-The Premier League will finish the season without fans at games, and there will be no spectators at the 90,000-capacity Wembley Stadium for this weekend’s FA Cup semifinals.
+The Premier League will finish the season without fans at games, and there will be no spectators at the 90,000-capacity Wembley Stadium for the FA Cup semifinals this weekend.

 “For months millions of us have felt the void of being unable to go to the match to support our team or attend a top-class sporting event,” Huddleston said.
 “So I am pleased that we are now able to move forward with a plan to help venues safely reopen their doors to fans.